uvadmt/uvadmt.github.io/src/content/syllabus.md

 Only your last submission will be graded.

+### Generative AI (e.g. ChatGPT)
+Use of generative AI on problem sets is encouraged after attempting the problem sets by yourself.

+Encouraged usages of GenAI:
+- Can you provide some examples of power sets?
+- How to I write a "x squared for all x in the natural numbers" in latex?
+- Can you check my proof? {Proof goes here}
+- TODO need to check that this is actually good: I am solving a proof for x and I have done, y and z.
+What is the next step in the proof?

+Discouraged usages of GenAI:
+- Write a proof for x.

+### Collaboration
+Colloboration with other students on problem sets is encouraged.
+TODO EXPAND
 ## Assignments and Exams

 ### THIS IS ALL FROM CS3120 SYLLABUS, needs updating